jet-admin/jet-bridge/README.md

 **Jet Admin** is a SaaS service that automatically generates extendable back office for your application. **Jet Bridge** is a standalone application which generates REST API thought which your SQL database is connected to **Jet Admin**.
 This project has been designed to fit requirements of small startups and mature companies.

-- **Secure**.
+- **Data Privacy**.
 Jet does not access your data: its transferred directly from browser to your application.
-- **Customizable**.
+- **Customizable Interface**.
 With WYSIWYG interface customization your can change almost every part of interface.
 - **Extendable**.
 Flex Features allows you to create your custom Actions, Views, Fields and other.
 - **Works with any technology**.
-The interface is generated automatically based on an analysis of the data and data structure of your applications.
+The interface is generated automatically based on an analysis of the data and data structure of your database.
 - **Quick installation**.
 All you need is to install Jet Bridge and connect it to your database.

 This is a complete remake of our popular [Django Jet](https://github.com/geex-arts/django-jet) admin interface.